Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 There are two excellent books dealing with these topics.
 The most complete one is The Long Day Wanes: A Malayan Trilogy by Anthony Burgess.
 It deals with ethnic and sociological issues.

-The other one is The Singapore Grip by J.G.
+Another one is The Singapore Grip by J.G.
 Farrell and focuses rather on the life of the British colonialists.

 Both are fascinating and educational reads.